lancemachado1/-MLR-Predicting-price-of-a-car./README.md

 # -MLR-Predicting-price-of-a-car.
 Building a regression model that predicts price of a car based on existing data.

-Statsmodel.api was used for building the model.
+Statsmodel.formula.api was used for building the model.

 Data - ToyotaCorolla.csv